-I discovered Zip List while traveling with my friend, Margaret Lukens.
+I discovered Zip List while traveling with a friend.
 She and I were exchanging ideas about electronically clipping recipes, techniques for organizing clipped coupons and recipes, methods of keeping various grocery lists organized, cooking, baking, candy making and entertaining.
-During that conversation, Margaret introduced me to Zip List and from that moment on, life got much easier.
+During that conversation, she introduced me to Zip List and from that moment on, life got much easier.
 (Hey, that’s what friends are for, right?)

 Oh, did I mention that Zip List is totally free?
 Isn’t that delicious?